digitalnatives/redmine_scrum/README.md

 The plugin depends on [REDMINE BACKLOGS](http://www.redminebacklogs.net) plugin

-# Get the plugin

-Get the latest source from [GitHub](https://github.com/digitalnatives/redmine_scrum).

 # Compatibility

-This version of the plugin is compatible with Redmine 1.4 .
+This version of the plugin is compatible with Redmine 1.4

 # Installation